lisafolliard/find/README.md

 Go to localhost:4567 in your web browser to open application

-_You might want to use Sinatra, rspec, and capybara._
+_You might want to use Sinatra, RSpec, and Capybara_

 ## Technologies Used